FlavScents AInsights Entry for Cedryl Acetate (CAS: 77-54-3)

 3. Natural Occurrence & Formation

-Cedryl acetate is not commonly found in nature but can be derived from natural sources such as cedarwood oil through acetylation processes.
-This synthetic formation pathway allows it to be used in products labeled as "natural" under certain regulatory frameworks, provided the starting materials are of natural origin.
-The compound is valued in both natural and synthetic fragrance formulations for its ability to mimic the scent of cedarwood.
+Cedryl acetate is not commonly found in nature as a standalone compound but is often derived from natural sources such as cedarwood oil through acetylation processes.
+This synthetic formation pathway allows it to be used in products labeled as "natural fragrance" when derived from natural precursors.
+Its presence in cedarwood oil contributes to the oil's characteristic aroma, which is highly valued in perfumery.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs